The terms UX and UI are often used interchangeably. In this guide, learn about UX and UI design and the key differences between them.

 “User experience encompasses all aspects of the end-user’s interaction with the company, its services, and its products.” – Don Norman, Cognitive Scientist & User Experience Architect.
 Cofounder of the Nielsen Norman Group.

 UX, or User Experience, is a term that represents all of the interactive experiences between customer and product.
-A good user experience is one that meets each user’s needs in the specific context where they use the product.
+A good user experience meets each user’s needs in the specific context where they use the product.
 This includes everything from mobile apps to websites to in-person services at a business.

 Bad UX design, especially on your website, can cause many problems for the user and work against your business.
 For example, when customers have to wait longer than expected for a site to load, this is an example of a bad UX.
-Unfortunately, we still frequently see this happen because web developers have designed the site to work only with larger screens that can support all of the extra code loaded onto them.
+Unfortunately, we still frequently see this happen because web developers have designed the site to work only with larger screens that can support all the extra code loaded onto them.

 What is User Interface (UI) Design?